LeoCh01/Quol/README.md

 ## Overview

-Quol (Quick-Tool) is an overlay desktop application built with ~~Pyside6~~ **Qt 6 / C++** , designed as a plugin toolbox for Windows.
+Quol (Quick-Tool) is an overlay desktop application built with **Qt 6 / C++** (Migrated from Pyside6), designed as a plugin toolbox for Windows.
 Quol provides an intuitive and user-friendly interface to perform a variety of tasks and enhance productivity.
-(Migrated from Pyside6)

 ## Features